Itvisors/mendix-Lightbox/README.md

 - Place the widget on a separate page, without any other content, do not use a layout grid
 - The page must use a layout without scroll container, create one if necessary
 - Configure the datasource, which must result in a list.
 However, it is perfectly fine to have a list of one image
+- Optionally pass an image at which the lightbox will position
 - When the page receives a single image as parameter, use a nanoflow that creates a list with a single item.
 This avoids an additional server roundtrip
 - Configure the onClose action to close the page, or call a microflow/nanoflow that at least closes the current page
 - Open the page, the lightbox will appear